tuxtrack/tuxtrack.github.io/_posts/2024-08-30-AbuseGraph.md

 Each time a user sends a file on an MS Teams chat, this file is uploaded to the user's Sharepoint drive at `/root/Microsoft Chat Files/`.
 Initially, I attempted to receive change notifications for the folder to identify the most recent MS Office Word file uploaded to that folder.
 However, in OneDrive for Business, you can only subscribe to the 'root' folder, which means that any change in the root hierarchy will create a new notification containing data that is not relevant to us.

-So, how can we infect the file?
+So, how can we modify the file?

 Analyzing the structure of the messages of attachments, the content looks like `<attachment id={GUID}></attachment>`.
 Instead of the keyword password, we can use `<attachment id=` to fetch notifications only for attachments sent on the chat.